A peek at Emerson Electric Co. (EMR): Who has invested in It?

 Emerson Electric Co.
-(NYSE: EMR) is 2.46% higher on its value in year-to-date trading and has touched a low of $72.40 and a high of $100.00 in the current 52-week trading range.
-The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
-Here’s what analysts think will happen to its price in the coming time.
-The EMR stock was last observed hovering at around $96.66 in the last trading session, with the day’s loss setting it -1.4%.
+(NYSE: EMR) is -0.67% lower on its value in year-to-date trading and has touched a low of $72.40 and a high of $100.00 in the current 52-week trading range.
+The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
+Why not look at analysts view on what the future holds for the stock.
+The EMR stock was last observed hovering at around $96.11 in the last trading session, with the day’s loss setting it -0.69% off its average median price target of $103.50 for the next 12 months.
+It is also 20.48% off the consensus price target high of $120.00 offered by 24 analysts, but current levels are -19.28% lower than the price target low of $80.00 for the same period.

 Sponsored

-The stock witnessed a 1.10% loss in the last 1 month and extending the period to 3 months gives it a 26.98%, and is 0.23% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.97% over the week and 1.86% over the month.
+The stock witnessed a -1.50% loss in the last 1 month and extending the period to 3 months gives it a 21.94%, and is -1.28% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.70% over the week and 1.77% over the month.

 Emerson Electric Co.
 (EMR) Analyst Forecasts

 Analyst recommendations provided by FactSet shows that the consensus forecast for Emerson Electric Co.
 (EMR) is a “Overweight”.
-24 analysts offering their recommendations for the stock have an average rating of 2.20, where 12 rate it as a Hold and 1 think it is a “Overweight”.
-11 of the analysts rate the stock as a “Buy”.
+24 analysts offering their recommendations for the stock, where 13 rate it as a Hold and 1 think it is a “Overweight”.
+10 of the analysts rate the stock as a “Buy”.
 0 analysts have rated the stock as a Sell or Underperform.

-Emerson Electric Co. is expected to release its quarterly report on 02/07/2023.The EPS is expected to grow by 41.60% this year
+Emerson Electric Co. is expected to release its quarterly report on 05/02/2023.The EPS is expected to grow by 41.60% this year

 Emerson Electric Co.
 (EMR) Top Institutional Holders